jkuhno/ragis/README.md

 - **Permissions**: You need sufficient permissions to create a Service Principal within Entra ID (Azure AD).
 - **Log Analytics Workspace**: You should already have a **Log Analytics Workspace** deployed.
 - **Microsoft Sentinel**: Ensure Microsoft Sentinel is deployed and connected to your Log Analytics Workspace.
-- For more details on how to deploy these resources, refer to the official [Microsoft Documentation](https://docs.microsoft.com/en-us/).

 ### Steps for Integrating RAGIS with Azure